Baker Lake, Nunavut: Arts and culture

 Baker Lake is known for its Inuit art, such as wall hangings, basalt stone sculptures and stone cut prints.
 The community has been home to internationally exhibited artists such as Matthew Agigaaq, Elizabeth Angrnaqquaq, Luke Anguhadluq, Barnabus Arnasungaaq, David Ikutaq, Toona Iquliq, Janet Nungnik, Jessie Oonark, Ruth Qaulluaryuk, Irene Avaalaaqiaq Tiktaalaaq, Simon Tookoome, Marion Tuu'luq, and Marie Kuunnuaq.

-The Jessie Oonark Arts and Crafts Centre, which opened in 1992, is a work area for the communities artists.
+The Jessie Oonark Arts and Crafts Centre, which opened in 1992, is a work area for the community's artists.
 It provides space for carving, print making, sewing and jewellery making.
 It is also home to Jessie Oonark Crafts Ltd. a subsidiary of the Nunavut Development Corporation, a Government of Nunavut crown corporation.

 Infrastructure

 Transportation

 The settlement is served by Baker Lake Airport, linking it to the nearby coastal town of Rankin Inlet, about 35 minutes away by air.
 Calm Air serves the town with at least two flights daily.
 Every day there are connecting flights to Winnipeg.

-While the local road network does not connect to another community, there is an approximately 110 km all weather gravel highway named Mine Road.
+While the local road network does not connect to another community, there is an approximately 110 km all-weather gravel highway named Mine Road.
 It runs north, from the town to the Meadowbank Gold Mine and aerodrome.
-It was proposed and completed around 2019 and is among the longest highways in Nunavut.
+It was completed around 2019 and is among the longest highways in Nunavut.
 An 8 km road runs east from the townsite to the Geographic Centre of Canada monument.